Jack B. Yeats

+He died in Dublin in 1957, aged 85 years.
+The National Gallery of Ireland holds a significant collection of his paintings, as well as his personal archive.

+Early life

 Yeats was born in London, England.
-He was the youngest son of Irish portraitist John Butler Yeats and the brother of W. B. Yeats, who received the 1923 Nobel Prize in Literature.
+He was the youngest son of the Irish portraitist John Butler Yeats and the brother of W. B. Yeats (William Butler), who received the 1923 Nobel Prize in Literature.
 He grew up in Sligo with his maternal grandparents, before returning to his parents' home in London in 1887.
 Yeats attended the Chiswick School of Art with his sisters Elizabeth and Susan, learning "Freehand drawing in all its branches, practical Geometry and perspective, pottery and tile painting, design for decorative purposes – as in Wall-papers, Furniture, Metalwork, Stained Glass".
+He briefly attended The High School Dublin as a pupil alongside his brother.

 Early in his career, Yeats worked as an illustrator for magazines like the Boy's Own Paper and Judy, drew comic strips, including the Sherlock Holmes parody "Chubb-Lock Homes" for Comic Cuts, and wrote articles for Punch under the pseudonym "W. Bird".
-In 1894 he married Mary Cottenham, also a native of England and two years his senior, and resided in Wicklow according to the Census of Ireland, 1911.
+In 1894 he married Mary Cottenham White, a fellow student, also a native of England and two years his senior.
+At the 1911 Census they lived in Greystones in County Wicklow.